 Newark, NJ 07102

 Elena Lahr-Vivaz is Associate Professor in the Department of Spanish and Portuguese Studies at Rutgers University–Newark, where she specializes in Latin American literature and film.
 She holds a PhD in Hispanic Studies from the University of Pennsylvania, and taught at this institution, as well as Swarthmore College, before taking up her post at Rutgers.
-She is the author of Mexican Melodrama: Film and Nation from the Golden Age to the New Wave (University of Arizona Press, 2016), and is now finishing her second book project, tentatively titled Writing Islands: Space and Identity in the Transnational Cuban Archipelago (forthcoming, University of Florida Press, Fall 2022).
-Mexican Melodrama was written with the support of a Ford Foundation Postdoctoral Fellowship and received Honorable Mention for the 2015 Northeast Modern Language Association Book Award; the title is now available in Spanish as El melodrama mexicano: Cine y nación desde la Época de Oro hasta la Nueva Ola (Rialta Ediciones, 2019).
+She is the author of Mexican Melodrama: Film and Nation from the Golden Age to the New Wave (University of Arizona Press, 2016), and Writing Islands: Space and Identity in the Transnational Cuban Archipelago (forthcoming, University of Florida Press, Fall 2022).
+Mexican Melodrama was written with the support of a Ford Foundation Postdoctoral Fellowship and received Honorable Mention for the 2015 Northeast Modern Language Association Book Award; the title is available in Spanish as El melodrama mexicano: Cine y nación desde la Época de Oro hasta la Nueva Ola (Rialta Ediciones, 2019).
 Dr. Lahr-Vivaz researches, writes, and teaches on Latin American literature and film, border cinema, and representations of race in the Americas.
-She is affiliated with the Rutgers Advanced Institute for Critical Caribbean Studies, and serves as faculty advisor for the Rutgers-Newark chapter of Sigma Delta Pi, the National Collegiate Hispanic Honor Society.
+She is affiliated with the Rutgers Advanced Institute for Critical Caribbean Studies and serves as faculty advisor for the Rutgers-Newark chapter of Sigma Delta Pi, the National Collegiate Hispanic Honor Society.
 Dr. Lahr-Vivaz is a 2021-2022 Mellon Humanities Leadership Fellow.

 Critical Approaches to Films from Spain